 After the two-year period, the Government will determine whether the rule should be continued, or any changes made to the way the rule operates.

 The Go Together community education campaign provides guidance for drivers and riders, including road rule exemptions that will assist drivers to give the minimum passing distance.

 The minimum passing distance rule only applies to drivers of a motor vehicle.
-However, an advisory passing distance will apply to bicycle riders passing pedestrians.
+However, an advisory passing distance applys to bicycle riders passing pedestrians.
 This is a safety advisory recommendation only, not a road rule change.

 Transport for NSW is updating communications to recommend bicycle riders leave at least one metre when passing pedestrians on shared paths, when it is safe and practical to do so.

 If it is not safe to provide the metre distance when passing, bicycle riders should continue to ride slowly and give way to pedestrians.

 The road rules already require bicycle riders to give way to pedestrians on shared paths and keep to the left of any oncoming bicycle rider or pedestrian when riding on a shared path or separated path.